Karamanlides: Origins

-The German traveler Hans Dernschwam (1494-1568/69) encountered the Karamanlides living in Istanbul during his travel throughout Anatolia in 1553-1555; he described them as "a Christian folk of the Greek faith whom Selim I had transplanted from the emirate of Karamania."
-The Armenian historian Eremya Çelebi Kömürciyan (1637-1695), also stated that Karamanlides lived around and within the city walls of Istanbul, and despite being Greek, they did not know Greek and spoke only Turkish.
-A Karamanlis author named Mauromates (1656-1740) wrote that the Greek language was replaced by Turkish in Anatolia, and were thus unable to read the "masterpieces of Greek literature."
+The German traveler Hans Dernschwam (1494–1568/69) encountered the Karamanlides living in Istanbul during his travel throughout Anatolia in 1553–1555; he described them as "a Christian folk of the Greek faith whom Selim I had transplanted from the emirate of Karamania."
+The Armenian historian Eremia Chelebi (1637–1695), also stated that Karamanlides lived around and within the city walls of Istanbul, and despite being Greek, they did not know Greek and spoke only Turkish.
+A Karamanlis author named Mauromates (1656–1740) wrote that the Greek language was replaced by Turkish in Anatolia, and were thus unable to read the "masterpieces of Greek literature."
 Another Karamanlis author named Iosepos Moesiodax, wrote in his Paedagogy (1779) that "the need of our public demands good Turkish, because it is the dialect of our Rulers."
-The English writer William Martin Leake (1777-1860), who travelled in Konya in 1800, wrote:
+The English writer William Martin Leake (1777–1860), who travelled in Konya in 1800, wrote:

-The German orientalist Franz Taeschner (1888-1967) observed that the Karamanlides were completely Turkified, with the exception of their religion.
-The British historian Edwin Pears (1835-1919), who lived in Turkey for approximately 40 years, wrote that the Karamanlides were originally Greeks, who had lost their native language and spoke Turkish.
-Robert Pinkerton (1780-1859) stated that the Turkish oppression had made them adopt the Turkish language:
+The German orientalist Franz Taeschner (1888–1967) observed that the Karamanlides were completely Turkified, with the exception of their religion.
+The British historian Edwin Pears (1835–1919), who lived in Turkey for approximately 40 years, wrote that the Karamanlides were originally Greeks, who had lost their native language and spoke Turkish.
+Robert Pinkerton (1780–1859) stated that the Turkish oppression had made them adopt the Turkish language:

-Similarly, the British scholar David George Hogarth (1862-1927) attributed the Turkification of the Karamanlides to oppression; in 1890 while visiting Lake Eğirdir, he wrote that "the Moslems were eating them up."
+Similarly, the British scholar David George Hogarth (1862–1927) attributed the Turkification of the Karamanlides to oppression; in 1890 while visiting Lake Eğirdir, he wrote that "the Moslems were eating them up."

+British Archaeologist Richard MacGillivray Dawkins traveled between the Karamanlides and Bithynia between 1909–1911.
+Dawkins came to İzmit and Bursa regions after this trip and stated that there are Turkish-speaking Greek villages here.
+According to him, the Greek spoken here was very close to the language spoken by the Karamanlides.
+Even Dawkins stated that their language was Asiatic and showed different features from Greek.
+It is known that some Karamanlides lived in İznik as well as Bursa, İzmit and Yalova, and they left Turkish inscriptions written in Greek letters.